 The Company's consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America, or GAAP, and in conjunction with the rules and regulations of the Securities and Exchange Commission, or the SEC.
 The accompanying consolidated financial statements include the accounts of Guardant Health, Inc., its consolidated Joint Venture (see Note 3, Joint Venture), and its wholly owned subsidiaries.
-Other stockholders' interests in the Joint Venture were shown in the consolidated financial statements as noncontrolling interest liability before the Joint Venture Acquisition was completed in June 2022.
 All intercompany balances and transactions have been eliminated in consolidation.
-Certain reclassifications of prior period amounts were made to conform with the current period presentation.
+The Company adjusted the accompanying consolidated balance sheet as of December 31, 2023 to separately present accounts payable and accrued expenses, inclusive of accrued compensation.
+In addition, certain other reclassifications of prior period amounts were made to conform with the current period presentation.
+The Company determined the adjustment is immaterial based on consideration of quantitative and qualitative factors.

-The Company believes that its existing cash and cash equivalents and marketable debt securities as of December 31, 2023 will be sufficient to allow the Company to fund its current operating plan through at least a period of one year after the date the accompanying consolidated financial statements are issued.
+The Company believes that its existing cash, cash equivalents, and marketable debt securities as of December 31, 2024 will be sufficient to allow the Company to fund its current operating plan through at least a period of one year after the date the accompanying consolidated financial statements are issued.
 As the Company continues to incur losses, its transition to profitability is dependent upon a level of revenues adequate to support the Company's cost structure.
 If the Company's transition to profitability is not consistent with its current operating plan, the Company may have to seek additional capital.